telerik/winforms-docs/pdfviewer/features/digital-signature.md

 >caption Figure 1: SignaturePanel showing signature status
 ![pdfviewer-digital-signature001](images/pdfviewer-digital-signature001.png)

->note You can use the __PdfViewerElement.AllowSignatureDialog__ property to enable/disable the dialog.
+>tip You can use the __PdfViewerElement.AllowSignatureDialog__ property to enable/disable the dialog.

 ### Using SignaturePropertiesDialog